WalidHadri-Iron/DSA/Algo_Review/README.md

 *Case 1: the work done at leaves is polynomially more, then leaves are the dominant part, and our result becomes the work done at leaves
 *Case 2: the work done at leaves and root is asymptotically same, then our result becomes height multiplied by work done at any level.
 *Case 3: the work done at root is asymptotically more, then our result becomes work done at root.

+ # 4. Short insight on Amortized analysis
+ The motivation for amortized analysis is that looking at the worst-case run time per operation, rather than per algorithm, can be too pessimistic.
+See [here](https://en.wikipedia.org/wiki/Amortized_analysis) for more details.
+The example about dynamic arrays shows why we use amortized analysis.

+ # 5. Space Complexity
+ First of all, we are going to define precisely two terms that most of the time misused and confused.

+     .
+Auxiliary Space is the extra space or temporary space used by an algorithm.

+     .
+Space Complexity of an algorithm is total space taken by the algorithm with respect to the input size.
+Space complexity includes both Auxiliary space and space used by input.

+ For example, if we want to compare standard sorting algorithms on the basis of space, then Auxiliary Space would be a better criteria than Space Complexity.
+Merge Sort uses O(n) auxiliary space, Insertion sort and Heap Sort use O(1) auxiliary space.
+Space complexity of all these sorting algorithms is O(n) though.

+ # 6. Pseudo-polynomial Algorithms